nextstrain/xopen/README.rst

 This small Python module provides an ``xopen`` function that works like the built-in ``open`` function, but can also deal with compressed files.
-Supported compression formats are gzip, bzip2 and xz.
-They are automatically recognized by their file extensions `.gz`, `.bz2` or `.xz`.
+Supported compression formats are gzip, bzip2, zstandard (zstd) and xz.
+When reading, the format is detected from the file content.
+When writing, the format is detected from the file name extension, which can be `.gz`, `.bz2`, `.xz` or `.zst` for compressed formats, or any other for uncompressed output.

 The focus is on being as efficient as possible on all supported Python versions.
 For example, ``xopen`` uses ``pigz``, which is a parallel version of ``gzip``,